aguerrerolopez/aguerrerolopez.github.io/_pages/about.md

 Last news
 ------
+- _February 2023_: Glad to be a reviewer in [EAAI](https://www.sciencedirect.com/journal/engineering-applications-of-artificial-intelligence)!
-- _January 2022_: Glad to be a reviewer in [Clinical Microbiology Infections](https://www.clinicalmicrobiologyandinfection.com)!
+- _January 202m_: Glad to be a reviewer in [Clinical Microbiology Infections](https://www.clinicalmicrobiologyandinfection.com)!

 - _December 2022_: Glad to be a reviewer in [AISTATS 2023](http://aistats.org/aistats2023/)!!